-Alderwood Studio and Mister Domestic stand firmly with the Black Community.
+Alderwood Studio and Mx Domestic stand firmly with the Black Community.
 Saying that Black Lives Matter as much as every other life should not be hard for anyone to say.
 And the time is NOW to end the systemic oppression by design of the black community and the senseless murders of black humans by those whose job it is to protest ALL of us. #blacklivesmatter

-From Monday June 8th, 2020 @ 8am PT to Friday June 12, 2020 @ 5pm PT, we will be hosting an online fundraiser of mostly handmade goods on the Mister Domestic Fundraiser Instagram Page.
+From Monday June 8th, 2020 @ 8am PT to Friday June 12, 2020 @ 5pm PT, we will be hosting an online fundraiser of mostly handmade goods on the Fundraiser Instagram Page.
 All proceeds will benefit the charities listed below.
 Please donate generously.

 - The Okra Project: The Okra Project is a collective that seeks to address the global crisis faced by Black Trans people by bringing home cooked, healthy, and culturally specific meals and resources to Black Trans People wherever we can reach them.